violetgil/CSE134B_HW3/README.md

 While looking through the wireframes, we realized that we would need to add a lot more color in order to make the project more visually appealing.
 To that end we redesigned the logo around the concept of good (virtues) versus evil (vices), linking them to a blue and red design scheme.
 Most of the rest of the website has also been designed with this in mind.

 We've also slightly changed the layout of the site to make it more universally responsive to desktops and tablets, as well as mobile devices.
 For example, we've added a header and footer to every page in order to make a more tablet and desktop friendly design and then designed them to scale well into a mobile view.
 Also, the logo located in the header can also be clicked to navigate the user back to the landing page as a sort of home button to help navigation.
+We left extra space on the right side of the header for account information in the future, and maybe a navigation bar.
 Other than that, we've outlined some page specific changes below.

 ## The Web Pages